Donien/ansible-role-jellyfin/doc/users.md

     - Description: Whether to play the default audio track regardless of language preferences.
     - Type: `bool`
     - Default: `None`
+- `libraries`
+    - Description: The list of libraries this user should have access to explicitly.
+    - Type: `list`
+    - Default: `None`
+- `libraries_all`
+    - Description: Whether this user should have access to all libraries.
+    - Type: `bool`
+    - Default: `false`

 > In most cases *no default value* means that the current value for the given setting will be kept.